suro4/St.-Patrick-s-Day-Event-s-research/README.md

-How to start: download the top folder
+How to start: download the top folder "stpatrickevent", which contains html.html file and images for buttons.
+Than open html.html file in your browser.
 How to use: enter spin's № in the line below, than choose the prize that you got at that spin.
 Only the last pressed prize's button counts.